sst/guide/_examples/how-to-create-a-flutter-app-with-serverless.md

 ---
 layout: example
-title: How to create an Expo app with serverless
+title: How to create an Flutter app with serverless
-date: 2021-10-23 00:00:00
+date: 2021-10-25 00:00:00
 lang: en
-description: In this example we will look at how to use Expo with a serverless API to create a simple click counter app.
+description: In this example we will look at how to use Flutter with a serverless API to create a simple click counter app.
 We'll be using the Serverless Stack Framework (SST).
-repo: expo-app
+repo: flutter-app
-ref: how-to-create-an-expo-app-with-serverless
+ref: how-to-create-a-flutter-app-with-serverless
-comments_id: how-to-create-an-expo-app-with-serverless/2515
+comments_id: how-to-create-an-flutter-app-with-serverless/2516
 ---

-In this example we will look at how to use [Expo](https://expo.dev) with a [serverless]({% link _chapters/what-is-serverless.md %}) API to create a simple click counter app.
+In this example we will look at how to use [Flutter](https://flutter.dev) with a [serverless]({% link _chapters/what-is-serverless.md %}) API to create a simple click counter app.
 We'll be using the [Serverless Stack Framework (SST)]({{ site.sst_github_repo }}).

 ## Requirements

 - Node.js >= 10.15.1
 - We'll be using Node.js (or ES) in this example but you can also use TypeScript
+- Flutter installed
 - An [AWS account]({% link _chapters/create-an-aws-account.md %}) with the [AWS CLI configured locally]({% link _chapters/configure-the-aws-cli.md %})

 ## Create an SST app